suminwei2772/STAT545/hw07/hw07_make.md

 word_starts <- en_words %>% group_by(start) %>% count()
 ```

-Below is the word lengths of the first 100 words
+### Below are the word lengths of the first 100 words.

 ``` r
 knitr::kable(head(word_length, n=100))